fo0s/Javaport/README.md

 >So I can get passengers on the way to their destination
 >
 >I want to instruct a plane to take off from an airport and confirm that it is no longer in the airport

+Airport has an array which stores planes.
+Now has the ability to have one of the planes removed.